 When man has truly seen what God has and is, when he has seen His supremacy, and when he has truly come to know the work of God, and furthermore, when the old disposition of man is changed, then man will have completely cast away his rebellious disposition that opposes God.
 It can be said that everyone has at some time opposed God and everyone has at some time rebelled against God.
 However, if you willingly obey the incarnate God, and from this point satisfy God’s heart with your loyalty, practice the truth that you ought, perform your duty as you ought, and keep the regulations that you ought, then you are one who is willing to cast away your rebelliousness to satisfy God and one who can be perfected by God.
 Should you stubbornly refuse to see your errors and have no intention of repenting yourself, should you persist in your rebellious conduct without the least intention of cooperating with God and satisfying Him, then such an obstinate and incorrigible person as you will certainly be punished and will certainly never be one to be perfected by God.
 This being so, you are the enemy of God today and tomorrow you will also be the enemy of God, and so too will you remain the enemy of God the day after; you will forever be an opponent of God and the enemy of God.
 In that case, how could God possibly let you off?

-As long as you now have one shred of hope, then whether or not God remembers past events, you should maintain this mentality: “I must seek a change in my disposition, seek to know God, never again be fooled by Satan, and never again do anything that would bring shame to God’s name.”
+As long as you have a shred of hope, now, then whether or not God remembers past events, what mentality should you maintain?
+“I must seek a change in my disposition, seek to know God, never again be fooled by Satan, and never again do anything that would bring shame to God’s name.”
 What key areas determine whether people can be saved and whether they have any hope?
-The crux of the matter is, after listening to a sermon, whether or not you can receive the truth, whether or not you can put the truth into practice, and whether or not you can change.
+The crux of the matter is, after listening to a sermon, whether or not you can understand the truth, whether or not you can put the truth into practice, and whether or not you can change.
 These are the key areas.
-If you only feel remorse, if you just keep thinking in the same old way when it is time for you to act, then again act accordingly—plus, if you have no understanding at all about this matter, but instead get worse and worse—then you will be without hope, and should be written off.
-The more you understand God and the more you understand yourself, the more capable you will be of mastering yourself.
-The more thorough an understanding you have of your own nature, the more you will be able to master yourself.
+If you only feel remorse, and when you do things you just do whatever you want, in the same old ways, not only not seeking the truth, still clinging to old views and old practices, and not only being utterly without understanding, but instead getting worse and worse, then you will be without hope, and should be written off.
+The more you understand God, the more you understand yourself and the more thorough an understanding you have of your own nature, the more you will be able to master yourself.
 After you have summed up your experience, you will never again fail in this matter.
-In actual fact, everyone has blemishes.
-Some have small ones, and some have large ones; some speak plainly, and some are secretive.
-Some people do things that others know about, while some people do things behind others’ backs, unbeknownst to them.
-There are blemishes on everyone, and they all reveal certain corrupt dispositions, like arrogance or conceit, or they make some transgressions, or some mistakes or errors in their work, or they are slightly rebellious.
-It’s just that they are not held accountable.
+In actual fact, everyone has blemishes, it is just that they are not held accountable.
+Everyone has them—some have small ones, and some have large ones; some speak plainly, and some are secretive.
+Some people do things that others know about, while some people do things without others knowing about it.
+There are blemishes on everyone, and they all reveal certain corrupt dispositions, like arrogance or self-righteousness; or else they make some transgressions, or some mistakes or errors in their work, or they are slightly rebellious.
 These are all pardonable things, as they are things that no corrupted person can avoid.
 However, once you have understood the truth, you should avoid them, and it will then no longer be necessary to always be troubled by things that happened in the past.
-Instead, the fear is that you will still not change even after having understood the truth, that you will continue to do things even when you know they are wrong, and that you will continue to act a certain way even after being told that it is wrong.
+Instead, the fear is that you will still not change even after having understood, that you will continue to do things even when you know they are wrong, and that you will continue to act a certain way even after being told that it is wrong.
 Such people are beyond redemption.

-We should have one determination: No matter how intense of an environment or what kind of difficulties we encounter, no matter how weak, how negative we are, we cannot lose confidence in a change in disposition, and we cannot lose confidence in God’s words.
-God has given promises to mankind, and humans must have the determination and the perseverance to undertake them.
-God does not like cowards; He likes people with determination.
-Even if you have revealed a great deal of corruption, even if you’ve taken many winding roads, or even if along the way you’ve had many transgressions or have resisted God—or there are some people who hold in their hearts some blasphemy against God or blame Him, have conflict with Him—God doesn’t look at this.
-God only looks at whether or not a person will someday be able to change.
+We should resolve that no matter how serious our circumstances, no matter what kind of hardship befalls us, no matter how weak we are, or how negative, we must not lose faith in dispositional change, nor in the words spoken by God.
+God gave man a promise, and man must have the resolve and perseverance to receive this promise.
+God does not like cowards, God likes people with resolve.
+You may have revealed much corruption, you may have taken many a crooked path, or committed many a transgression, or previously defied God; alternatively, there may be blasphemy, or grumblings, or defiance toward God in some people’s hearts—but God does not look at these things, God only looks at whether someday they will change.
 In the Bible, there is a story about the return of the prodigal son.
-Why would such an analogy be made?
-It is that God’s will to save mankind is sincere.
-He gives people opportunities to repent and opportunities to change, and during this process, He understands people and has a profound knowledge of their weaknesses and the extent of their corruption.
-He knows that they will stumble.
-Just like when someone is a small child and they are learning to walk, no matter how good of a physique they have, there will be times that they fall and stumble, times that they bang into something or trip.
-God understands every single person like a mother understands her own child.
-He understands every person’s difficulties, weaknesses, as well as their needs.
-Even more, He understands which difficulties each person will encounter in the process of entering into a change in disposition, and what kinds of weaknesses and failures will occur.
-This is something that God understands most.
-That is why it is said God sees into the depths of people’s hearts.
-No matter how weak you are, as long as you do not forsake the name of God, as long as you do not leave God or this way, you will always have an opportunity to achieve a change in disposition.
-And if we have the opportunity to achieve a change in disposition then we have hope for our survival.
-If we have hope for our survival, we have hope of being saved by God.
+Why did the Lord Jesus tell such a parable?
+God’s will to save mankind is sincere.
+He gives people opportunities to repent and opportunities to change.
+During this process, He understands people and has a profound knowledge of their weaknesses and the extent of their corruption.
+He knows that they will stumble and fail.
+It is like when children learn to walk: No matter how strong your body, there will be times when you stumble, and times when you are tripped up.
+God understands each person as a mother understands her child.
+He understands each person’s difficulties, He understands each person’s weaknesses, and He understands, too, each person’s needs; He understands, moreover, what problems people will encounter in the process of entering dispositional change, what kinds of weaknesses they will suffer from, what kinds of failures will occur—there is nothing God understands better.
+Thus does God scrutinize the innermost heart of man.
+No matter how weak you are, as long as you do not forsake God’s name, as long as you do not leave God, and do not stray from this way, then you will always have the opportunity to achieve dispositional change.
+Our having the opportunity to achieve a change in our disposition means that we have hope of remaining, and our having hope of remaining means we have hope of God’s salvation.